SenseUnit/dumbproxy/README.md

 * `cached` - pseudo-dialer which caches construction of another dialer specified by URL passed in `url` parameter of query string.
 Useful for dialers which are constructed dynamically from JS router script and which load certificate files.
 Example: `cache://?url=https%3A%2F%2Fexample.org%3Fcert%3Dcert.pem%26key%3Dkey.pem&ttl=5m`.
 Query string parameters are:
    * `url` - actual proxy URL.
 Note that just like any query string parameter this one has to be URL-encoded to be passed as query string value.
    * `ttl` - time to live for cache record.
 Examples: `15s`, `2m`, `1h`.
+* `force-resolve` - pseudo-proxy forcing domain name resolve before it will be passed to the next proxy in the chain.
+Must wrap actual proxy dialer in the chain (i.e. be specified in last `-proxy` argument).
+Example: `force-resolve://`

 ## Configuration files